Why did we create our bootstrap market gardening model? Well, one dictionary definitions 'bootstrap' this way:

 3 – Management: putting the processes in place to make your own Bootstrap Market Garden a success

 We harp on this a lot, because this process if what separates a 'hobby' from a 'business'.
-One of the major strengths of our bootstrap model is the ability to establish a demand for your produce before you grow it!.
+One of the major strings of our bootstrap model is the ability to establish a demand for your product before you grow it!.

 And all your other decisions - what to grow, when to grow it, how much land you need, now much help to hire, how much equipment you need etc. are driven by this demand.
 Powerful stuff!

 A fellow grower lost out on $ 5,000 in her first season because of one simple mistake.
 Get yours FREE Market Garden Starter Guide and avoid this costly error.

 Imagine building a profitable and sustainable market garden even on a small property.

 Enter your email address and yours free report will be sent to you right away.